-When viewing 2020 numbers for Murder, Robbery and Aggravated Assault Non-Family Violence against prior years, Murder started the year out higher than the past five years and continued that way throughout the second quarter.
+When viewing 2020 numbers for Murder, Robbery and Aggravated Assault Non-Family Violence against prior years, Murder started the year out higher than the past five years and continued that trend through the end of the third quarter.
 Robbery numbers were about average through April but then began to increase.
-The total for the first half of 2020 was comparable to 2018, the highest year in this time period.
-Aggravated Assault Non-Family Violence numbers started off slightly higher than all previous five years and were much higher than any of the past five years by the end of the second quarter.
+The total for three quarters of 2020 was slightly above the same time period in 2018, previously the highest year in this time period.
+Aggravated Assault Non-Family Violence numbers started off slightly higher than all of the previous five years and were much higher than any of the past five years by the end of the second quarter.
+The numbers continued to climb even more during the third quarter of 2020.

 Now we transition to look at specific gun offenses.
 The offenses analyzed include Unlawful Carrying of a Gun (UCW), Possession of Firearm by Felon (PFF), and Disorderly Conduct - Gun offenses (DOC).
-The first quarter of 2020 was higher than any of the previous years, and these types of offenses continued to increase through the end of the second quarter.
+The totals for the first and second quarters of 2020 were higher than any of the previous years, and these types of offenses continued to increase through the end of the third quarter.

-2015 2016 2017 2018 2019 2020 Q1-Q2 Grand Total 503 566 679 680 825 522
+2015 2016 2017 2018 2019 2020 01-03 Grand Total 502 566 678 680 824 800

-To understand how criminals may get guns, we now look at the data for lost/stolen firearms.
+To understand how criminals may acquire guns, we now look at the data for lost/stolen firearms.
 The number of firearms stolen or lost continued to increase in 2019.
-The total through the end of the second quarter of 2020 was comparable to the same period in 2016, 2017, and 2018, and lower than the total for the same period in 2019.
+The total through the end of the third quarter of 2020 was comparable to the same period in 2019 but higher than the third quarter totals for all the other years.
+Two hundred and ninety-two guns were stolen/lost during the third quarter of 2020, the highest number of stolen/lost guns for any of the previous quarters in this time period.